Surgical Removal of Rodent Ulcers

 Step 1

 The edge of the rodent ulcer is marked with a special pen and a surrounding rim of skin usually 4-5mm wide of normal looking tissue is also marked to help ensure that the rodent ulcer is completely removed.
-Rodent ulcers usually have invisible cells in the skin that extend beyond the area which can be seen, and evidence suggests that removal of this extra rim of skin along
+Rodent ulcers usually have invisible cells in the skin that extend beyond the area which can be seen, and evidence suggests that removal of this extra rim of skin along with the tumour ensures complete clearance of all the cancer cells in over 95% of cases.

 A tumour marked before removal